i2p/i2p.www/i2p2www/spec/proposals/166-identity-aware-proxies.rst

 Status:
 ~~~~~~~

-A working Java implementation of the host-aware proxy which conforms to this proposal is available at idk's fork under the branch: i2p.i2p.2.6.0-browser-proxy-post-keepalive
+A working Java implementation of the host-aware proxy which conforms to
+this proposal is available at idk's fork under the branch: i2p.i2p.2.6.0-browser-proxy-post-keepalive
 Link in citations.
-Implementations with varying capabilities have been written in Go using the SAM library, they may be useful for embedding in other Go Applications of for go-i2p but are unsuitable for Java I2P.
+Implementations with varying capabilities have been written in Go using
+the SAMv3 library, they may be useful for embedding in other Go
+applications of for go-i2p but are unsuitable for Java I2P.
-Additionally, they lack good support for working interactively with encrypted leaseSets.
+Additionally, they lack good support for working interactively with
+encrypted leaseSets.

 Addendum: SOCKS
 '''''''''''''''